• Skip to primary navigation

 peach cobbler on a plate with whipped cream

-This small, easy peach cobbler with cake mix is super easy, quick, and can be made in your oven or out camping.
-Dump peaches, a cake mix, and butter into a cast iron skillet or dutch oven for a super easy summer dessert that's done in just an hour.
+This small peach cobbler is an easy 5 ingredient recipe.
+This recipe makes 2-3 servings.
+Dump peaches, a cake mix, and butter into a cast iron skillet or dutch oven for an easy summer dessert that takes just 5 minutes to assemble.

-[This easy peach cobbler with cake mix recipe was originally posted in May 2018.
+[This recipe was originally posted in May 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

 Table of contents